TyW-98/hangman/README.md

         print("Oops!
 Input is greater than 1")
     ```
 ## Milestone 3
-* Using a `while` loop with `True` condition, this would allow the loop body to loop indefinitely.
-In the while loop, the `input()` function is used to ask for user input.
-The user input is then stored in a variable called `guess`.
+* By using a `while` loop with a `True` condition, this allows the loop to run indefinitely.
+In the while loop, the `input()` function is used to obtain the user input and store in a variable named `guess`.
+* An `if` statement is also used to validate the length of the user input.
+If the length of user input equals to 1, a break statement is used to break out of the while loop.
+Else, the message "Invalid number of letters.
+Please, enter a single alphabetical character." will be printed.

+    ```go
+    while True:
+        guess = input("Enter a letter: ")

+        if len(guess) == 1:
+            break
+        else:
+            print("Invalid number of letters.
+Please, enter a single alphabetical character.")
+    ```

 - Added While loop to only allow 1 letter input through
 - Added If statement to check if input letter is in the secret word